sskorol/webdriver-supplier/README.md

 ## Full example

-To establish connection with [Selenoid](http://aerokube.com/selenoid/latest) hub and Chrome node containers raised on localhost, you can use the following configuration:
+To establish connection with [Selenoid](http://aerokube.com/selenoid/latest) hub and Firefox node containers raised on localhost, you can use the following configuration:

 ##### build.gradle